alifruliarso/book-inventory-withspringai/README.md

-# Book Inventory with Spring AI
+# Book Inventory using Vaadin and Spring AI

 To start the application in development mode, import it into your IDE and run the `Application` class.
 You can also start the application from the command line by running: